 Is it possible to bring all these data points and anecdotes together and come up with a prescription for increasing access to justice?

-I don’t think so.
-I think we have a tendency to try to look at access to justice as One Big Problem, but it isn’t.
+We have a tendency to try to look at access to justice as One Big Problem, but it isn’t.
 It’s hundreds, thousands, or millions of different problems.

 Different problems require different solutions.